CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Previously, rule-based parsers had to be written specifically for tables, for every new property.
 These would usually be very limited, due to the complexity of tables found in the literature.

 TableDataExtractor reads all tables and outputs their data in a highly standardised format whilst also retaining information about all the row or column headings and subheadings that the data point belongs to.
 The output of TableDataExtractor is a *category table*, where each row corresponds to a single data-cell of the original table, along with its corresponding header structure.
 The standardized structure of the category table enables fully automated parsing with ChemDataExtractor.
-Within ChemDataExtractor all of the functionality of TableDataExtractor can be accessed via an instance of the :class:`~chemdataextractor.doc.table_new.Table` object, ``table``, as ``table.tde_table``.
+Within ChemDataExtractor all of the functionality of TableDataExtractor can be accessed via an instance of the :class:`~chemdataextractor.doc.table.Table` object, ``table``, as ``table.tde_table``.

 In most cases it should not be necessary to interact directly with TableDataExtractor.
 However, it is recommended to test it on an individual corpus of literature, before a production run.
 Visual inspection is the best option to do so::